 Note: All code should be written within this template directory.
 Test cases have been provided in the folder

-, and can be run usingmake test
+tests, and can be run usingmake test.

 The stack is one of the most basic data structures you will ever use.
 In fact, your computer keeps track of how functions call each other using a stack (called the 'call stack').